 - Monitor your health.
 Watch for symptoms such as fever, cough, shortness of breath.

-Social distancing and staying at home helps to stop the spread of COVID-19.
-We can work together to protect each other, our loved ones, our communities, and our healthcare workers.
+Together, we can protect each other, our loved ones, our communities, and our healthcare workers.

-Telehealth uses phone or video conferencing to connect healthcare provider and patient.
-It’s not limited to a specific platform, app or provider.
-Vibra Health Plan members may use their Amwell app, any in-network health system’s or doctor’s telehealth apps, or contact their doctors directly to find out how to schedule a phone or video appointment.
+Telehealth uses phone or video conferencing to connect the healthcare provider and patient.
+It’s not limited to a specific platform, app, or provider.
+Contact your in-network doctors directly to find out how to schedule a phone or video appointment.